RubberDuckCollector/lanugage-learning/sixth-form/notes/stem/cs/as-and-a-level-ocr/onenote-structure/unit-1/1-computer-components/PROCESSOR-COMPONENTS.md

     ```
     - `STA` is the operand, the process going on
     - `FIRST` is the data that `STA` is working on
-    - (that line of code is storing the data in FIRST into the accumulator)
+    - (that line of code is telling the CU to issue a memory write signal to store the data in FIRST in the accumulator)

 ## Buses